 That is why as a business angel I invested in Ubees, a startup committed to save the bees using innovative technologies and ensure food for everyone by optimizing pollination.

-I met one of the co founder Arnaud in Shanghai when he was still managing the asia region for Carlipa System.
-I was amazed about that previous life of his regarding his involvement with bees.
+I met one of the co founder Arnaud in Shanghai when he was still managing the asia region for Carlipa System (a IoT company).
+I was amazed about his previous life and his involvement in beekeeping.

-Today he is combining everything he learned to come back a fundamental domain but with everything he got from the modern world.
+Today he is combining everything he learned to come back to a fundamental practice but with everything he got from the modern world.